Dorian8013/algo/docs/troubleshooting.md

 ### Could not fetch URL ...
 TLSV1_ALERT_PROTOCOL_VERSION

-You tried to install Algo and you received an error like this one:
+You tried to install rAlgo and you received an error like this one:

 ```
 Could not fetch URL https://pypi.python.org/simple/secretstorage/: There was a problem confirming the ssl certificate: [SSL: TLSV1_ALERT_PROTOCOL_VERSION] tlsv1 alert protocol version (_ssl.c:590) - skipping